trinodb/trino.io/_posts/2019-07-04-cbo-introduction.md

 # Background

-Before diving deep into how Presto analyzes statistics, let’s set up a stage so that our considerations are framed in some context.
+Before diving deep into how Trino analyzes statistics, let’s set up a stage so that our considerations are framed in some context.
 Let’s consider a Data Scientist who wants to know which customers spend most dollars with the company, based on history of orders (probably to offer them some discounts).